Wednesday, September 21, 2022

 That's action script poetry.
 And then the music swells!
 So.
 Damn.
 Heroic.

 I love the symmetry in Indy's journey throughout the story.
-Belloq steals a golden idol Indy found in Peru at the beginning of Raiders; Indy loses the golden artifact to Belloq outside of Cairo later on.
+Belloq steals a golden artifact Indy found in Peru at the beginning of Raiders; Indy loses a golden artifact to Belloq outside of Cairo later on.
+And so begins the pattern of Indy acquiring an artifact only to part with it at a critical moment.

 You absolutely feel Indy's conflict when he's aiming the bazooka at the Ark near the end.
 He was never going to go through with it.
 It was just a desperate ploy to save Marion.
 Belloq's words to him in that scene are some of the most profound in the whole film.
 Good writing.